Osuite Cloud

 • Share across teams : Dashboards for on-call engineers, executives, and everyone in between from one place

-Osuite includes two AI agents purpose-built for observability.
-We are building more AI agents in the future, so stay tuned!
+Osuite includes AI agents purpose-built for observability.
+They live in your AI IDE and cover the full loop — instrument, investigate, visualize.
+We are building more, so stay tuned!

 Visualizer Agent builds dashboards from natural language.
 Describe what you want to see and Osuite constructs it, including choosing the right metrics, visualisations, and time ranges.
 Any engineer, or non-technical stakeholder, on your team can build production-ready dashboards, regardless of experience level.